primefaces/primefaces/docs/11_0_0/components/fileupload.md

 | .ui-fileupload-content | Content container

 ## Browser Compatibility
 Advanced uploader is implemented with HTML5 and provides far more features compared to single version.
-For legacy browsers that do not support HMTL5 features like canvas or file api, fileupload uses graceful degradation so that iframe is used for transport, detailed file information is not shown and a gif animation is displayed instead of progress bar.
+For legacy browsers, that do not support HMTL5 features like canvas or file api, fileupload uses graceful degradation (iframe is used for transport, detailed file informations are not shown,  GIF animation instead of progress bar).
 It is suggested to offer simple uploader as a fallback.

 ## Filter Configuration